sh619/Songyu_Huang-Chisel/README.md

 [info] All tests passed.
 [success] Total time: 7 s, completed Jul 26, 2021 5:21:12 PM
 ```
-This means that Chisel has set up successfully on the Computer
+This means that Chisel has set up successfully.
 ##### Simulation and Generating Verilog
 I am using Vistual studio code as the text editor because it has Chisel syntax extention:
 ![image](https://user-images.githubusercontent.com/59866887/126974995-2538c7c2-c795-4b60-9146-1230937c940c.png)
 Inserting the generated verilog file to Quartus and run Modelsim testbench is a good way to debug on the design, this is faster than writting testbench and runs using Verilator in my opinion.

-#### Individual module construction of MU0 (not all the module is listed), all modules were tested using modelsim
+#### Individual module construction of MU0 (not all the module is listed), all modules were tested using modelsim on Quartus
 The block digram of the circuit is shown below
 ##### Finite StateMachine
 ![image](https://user-images.githubusercontent.com/59866887/126973655-1616380d-b80b-4e8e-b173-004dac4a05f7.png)